gammasoft71/xtd/docs/enum_class.md

 * [nav](https://github.com/codeinred/nav) with xtd

-The following code shows how to use `enum class` with nac and xtd:
+The following code shows how to use `enum class` with nav and xtd:

 ```c++
 #include <nav/nav_core.hpp>